pelson/repohealth.info/README.md

 No single metric is a good indicator of a repository's health, and we don't try to combine the information in any way to come up with a single health "score" - instead, we present the data in a way that will allow you to draw your own conclusions.

+## Scope

+This service is intended to remain simple and accessible.
+Whilst it would be interesting to add more layers of sophistication (e.g. predictive metrics), the diminishing returns will quickly outweigh the cognitive burden on maintainers of this repository - for this reason, we encourage collaboration that *simplifies* 3rd party data analysis using the APIs that are provided by this service.

 ## License

 This work has been funded by the [Met Office](https://www.metoffice.gov.uk/), the UK's national weather service.